-- August 1: Appears on a roll of prisoners of war at Camp Douglas, Chicago.
+- August 1: Appears on a roll of prisoners of war at Camp Douglas, Chicago, IL.

-- September 6: Appears on a roll of prisoners of war sent from Camp Douglas, Chicago to Vicksburg to be exchanged.
+- September 6: Appears on a roll of prisoners of war sent from Camp Douglas to Vicksburg to be exchanged.

 - October 31: Company Muster Roll.
 Present.

-- January & February: Company Muster Roll.
+- January to October: Company Muster Rolls.
 Present.